LakshmiUmaG/openpublishing-test/openpublishing/test/abtesting/users-manual-content.md

 2. Stop the experiment:
 	- Click the **STOP** button to stop the experiment.

-3. Delete the experiment from A/B testing management portal:
+3. Delete the experiment from [A/B Configuration portal](https://abtestingportal.azurewebsites.net/#/experiments):
 	- Click **DELETE** button to remove the experiment from the list.

 4. Clean up unnecessary Variant version.